 Have you ever accidentally deleted important files from Window 10 computer that you don't want to delete?
 No worries!
-Mistakes happen often without our knowledge but it is most important how to overcome and restore deleted data files.
+Mistakes happen often without our knowledge but it is most important on how to overcome and restore deleted data files.

 And, coming to deleted files on Windows 10, there are various techniques to recover deleted files in Windows 10.
-Here in this editorial, we explained some free methods and secure recovery software to help you in recovering deleted files from Windows 10 easily.
+Here in this editorial, we explained some free methods and secure file recovery software to help you in recovering deleted files from Windows 10 easily.
 So, go through the article and try the data recovery procedure that best suits your data loss situation.

 Method 1: Restore Deleted Files on Windows 10 from Recycle Bin

 When you simply delete files in Windows systems, the deleted files are moved to the Recycle Bin folder.
 So, open the Recycle Bin by double-clicking on its icon, search and select the files, which you want to restore back to the original location.
 Click Restore the selected items option at the top panel or right click on the selected files and click Restore button.
 But, this method doesn't work after emptying the recycle bin folder.
 So, this method works only when the deleted files or folders are moved to the Windows recycle bin, and the files from recycle bin are not permanently removed from the system.

 Method 2: Recover Deleted Files in Windows 10 using Previous Versions